 The global macroeconomic scenario has slowed progressively in the course of 2019.
 After a positive year-start, trade tensions, above all between the United States and China, have gradually intensified, giving rise to significant tariff increases between the two countries and resulting in a general decline in business sentiment at the global level.
 According to the International Monetary Fund's latest estimates, global growth in 2019 is expected to reach 2.9%, the lowest level of the last ten years.

-The expansion of international economic activity is being slowed by a number of factors of uncertainty and risk, such as the outcome of the trade war between the United States and China, possible commercial tensions in addition to those between the US and China, the recent developments relating to the COVID-19 virus and its impact on the global economy, and the circumstances under which the process of the United Kingdom's departure from the European Union will be concluded.
+The expansion of international economic activity is being slowed by a number of factors of uncertainty and risk, such as the outcome of the trade was between the United States and China, possible commercial tensions in addition to those between the US and China, the recent developments relating to the COVID-19 virus and its impact on the global economy, and the circumstances under which the process of the United Kingdom's departure from the European Union will be concluded.

 Within this macroeconomic scenario, Prysmian Group expects that the uptrend seen in North and South America in 2019 will continue in 2020.
 In the Submarine Cables and Systems business, the Group is committed to confirming its leadership in a market expected to grow in the coming years, thanks in part to the development of the offshore wind farms required for renewable energy in support of the energy transition.
-In the Projects business, in light of the excellent order intake achieved in 2019, the Group expects its results to improve slightly on the previous year, with more significant growth expected starting in 2021, when the projects acquired in 2019 will reach a more advanced stage of execution.
-In the Telecom business, the Group expects that the slowdown that began in the second half of the year will continue in 2020, with results affected by lower volumes, pressure on prices and the recent events in China.
+In the Projects business, in the light of the excellent order intake achieved in 2019, the Group expects its results to improve slightly on the previous year, with more significant growth expected starting in 2021, when the projects acquired in 2019 will reach a more advanced stage of execution.
+In the Telecom business, the Group expects that the slowdown that began in the second half of the year will continue in 2020, with results affected by lower volumes, pressure on prices and recent events in China.
 In addition, the translation effect resulting from the conversion of the subsidiaries' results into the reporting currency used in the consolidated accounts is expected to generate a neutral impact on the Group's operating performance.
 Finally, the synergies resulting from the integration with General Cable continued to prove excellent.
-The goal is to reach cumulative synergies of €175 million by 2021 (of which €155 million by the end of 2020).
+The goal is to reach cumulative synergies of Euro 175 million by 2021 (of which Euro 155 million by the end of 2020).

-In light of the foregoing, the Group expects to achieve an Adjusted EBITDA for FY 2020 in the range of €950-€1,020 million.
-The Group also expects to generate cash flows of approximately €330 million ±10% (FCF before acquisitions & disposals) in 2020.
-This figure includes the planned outlay of approximately €85 million relating to the restructuring and integration activities.

-The above projection is based on the Company's current business perimeter and assumes that the contribution by the subsidiary YOFC will remain stable in 2020 compared to the previous year, in the absence of public information from the said company regarding its expected results for the current year.
+In light of the foregoing, the Group expects to achieve an Adjusted EBITDA for FY 2020 in the range of Euro 950-1,020 million.
+The Group also expects to generate cash flows of approximately Euro 330 million ± 10% (FCF before acquisitions & disposals) in 2020.
+This figure includes the planned outlay of approximately Euro 85 million relating to the restructuring and integration activities.
+This projection is based on the Company's current business scope and does not include the impacts that the ongoing developments relating to the COVID-19 virus may have on business performance.
+The projection also assumes that the contribution by the subsidiary YOFC will remain stable in 2020, in the absence of public information from the said company regarding its expected results for the current year..